JasonThomasData/charlotte/designs/README.md

     Infill           70%
     number of shells 2
     Layer width      0.2 mm

+The gen_2 objects were the same, but the infill was changed to 30%.
+This meant they were slightly slighter and weaker, but cheaper also.

 To test the print, check that the ScaleTest.stl prints to 8mm wide, 3mm high, circle diameter of 6mm.